-Diversity - A broad and evolving concept defined as the presence and participation of people who differ.
+&lt;sup>1Diversity is a broad and evolving concept defined as the presence and participation of people who differ.
 Diversity includes interrelated dimensions of human identity such as race, ethnicity, gender, biological sex, sexual orientation, socio-economic status, nationality, citizenship, religious affiliation, and mental and physical abilities.
 Diversity encompasses complex differences and similarities in perspectives, identities, and points of view among members of an institution as well as among individuals who make up the wider community.